 - 1. Exploring enterprises.

 - 2. Planning and Presenting a Micro Enterprise Idea

 - 3. Marketing and Finance for Enterprise.

-Component 1 and 2 are assessed through the production of a coursework portfolio which is marked by teachers and moderated by the exam board.
+Components 1 and 2 are assessed through the production of a coursework portfolio which is set by the exam board, marked by teachers and externally moderated by the exam board.